nsbradford/LaneCV/README.md

 ## Overview

+Initialize by creating a MetaModel, perspectiveMatrix, and backgroundSubtractor.
+Open the video, and for each frame, update the metamodel state using the results of laneDetection().
 A MetaModel is composed of two ParticleFilterModel instances, each of which track a single LineModel.
 The MetaModel receives updates in the form of a MultiModel (two LineModel instances).

+### Assumptions

+* Each lane can be approximated as a single line in form [offset, orientation] from the nose of the plane.
+* There will never be more than 2 lanes in a single frame (could be changed by adding another step to fitLines() and extending the MetaModel).
+* The runway is a flat surface (used for perspective transform).
+* The taxiway lane markings are clearly defined yellow.
+* The plane motion is reasonably slow (required for background subtraction of the properller, as well as proper particle filtering).

 ## TODO